50 Interesting & Fun Facts About Minnesota State to Know

 The official Minnesota state nickname you'll find on license plates and tourist information might surprise you.
 Minnesota is also called the "Land of 10,000 Lakes."

-Bob Dylan was born here
+Bob Dylan was born in Minnesota

+Bob Dylan's music has inspired generations of people.
+His work has been so impactful that he was awarded the 2016 Nobel Prize in Literature.
 Bob Dylan called much of the USA home, but his original hometown can be found in Minnesota.
 He was born in Duluth in May of 1941.

-It's home of the Mall of America
+The state is home of the Mall of America

 The mall has over 500 stores, a plethora of restaurants, and other activities.
-It may not be the main reason why people visit Minneapolis, but it's certainly one of the city's most popular attractions.
+It may not be the main reason why people visit Minneapolis, but it's undoubtedly one of the city's most popular attractions.

-Scotch tape was invented here
+Scotch tape was invented in Minnesota

-In 1930, 3M's engineer Richard Drew used cellophane to create the first prototype of Scotch tape.
-The invention underwent a few minor modifications over the years, but it's remained largely similar to Drew's original version.
+It's hard to believe there was a time before Scotch tape.
+The clear adhesive has become an essential part of daily life.
+In 1930, 3M's engineer Richard Drew used cellophane to create the first prototype of Scotch Transparent Tape.
+The invention underwent minor modifications over the years, but it mainly remained similar to Drew's original version.

 St. Paul is home to one of the most unique event halls in the nation.
 The Wabasha Street Caves are built into the limestone caves within the city's limits.

-It's also called the "Gopher State"
+It's also known as the "Gopher State"

-It has part of the Red River Valley
+Minnesota contains part of the Red River Valley

 If you're on the hunt for cool Minnesota facts, you should look into the Red River Valley.
-The valley gets its name from the red hue of the earth in the area.
+The valley gets its name from the red hue of the Earth in the area.

 Lake Superior reaches the state